 Communicate outside of the C-suite

 Communication is the most crucial component in clearing the path to a successful digital transformation.
 But it won’t work if it’s not happening throughout the organization.
-Leadership must communicate its plan for change and transformation outside of the C-suite, not just when employees are apprehensive about new initiatives.
+Leadership must communicate its plan for change and digital transformation outside of the C-suite, not just when employees are apprehensive about new initiatives.
 Without this, you’ll have no way of predicting outcomes.
 These are insights gained only when you keep your people in the loop.
 Do whatever it takes to ensure everyone is tuned in, and provide safe spaces for feedback.
 Once you have total support, only then is it time to move forward with full adoption of your digital transformation.